 You can also run an ad-hoc Traceroute test with Ad-Hoc Testing.

 Input the following information:

-- Destination (required for version 0.11.1 or and earlier, determined via Resource in version 0.11.2): The IP address or hostname of the remote device.
+- Destination (Ad-hoc only, required): The IP address or hostname of the remote device.

-- Interval (required): The number of seconds between two consecutive Traceroute queries.
-By default the interval is set to 60 seconds.
+- Interval (Target-based test only, required): The number of seconds between two consecutive Traceroute queries.
+By default the interval is 60 seconds.

 - Test type (required): Chose between UDP, TCP and ICMP.